ironcore-dev/ironcore/README.md

-# onmetal
+# onmetal-api

-This is a bleeding edge API POC.
+This project contains the types and controllers of the user facing OnMetal API.

 ## Installation